kodingkoning/kodingkoning.github.io/_writing/review_TheOtherEvangelicals.md

   <br>
   <i>The Other Evangelicals</i> is a story of church heritage for many people.
 The feminists including Virginia Ramey Mollenkott who fought for their place in church leadership beyond secretarial roles paved a way for women like me, even as the Evangelical church celebrated the masculine.
 Though by most definitions I’m not Evangelical, the distinguishing traits of modern evangelicalism had clear impacts in churches that formed me.
 I see the lines from <i>Christianity Today</i> and Focus on the Family to me.
 Now I can also see my heritage from <i>All We’re Meant to Be: A Biblical Approach to Women’s Liberation</i> and Ralph Blair’s Evangelicals Concerned organization.
 I hope that others will read <i>The Other Evangelicals</i> and trace their faith stories back to Tom Skinner, the Black Evangelical leader who came out of both the Baptist church and the Harlem Lords and then became one of the most nationally influential preachers.
 I hope others will see the ways the ideas of Ron Sider’s in <i>Rich Christians in an Age of Hunger</i> have made it into their own lives.
 Though these are the stories of the “losers” of the battle for the name Evangelical, they are leaders whose legacies continue.
   <br>
   <i>The Other Evangelicals</i> picks up where <i>Jesus and John Wayne</i> leaves off.
 For anyone who wants to hear what happened to those who have been rejected by Evangelicalism or wonders what Evangelicalism has been over the last 150 years, <i>The Other Evangelicals</i> tells that story.
-(Eerdmans)
   </body>
 </html>